Dijker/com.foscam/README.md

 ## Supported triggers
-- When the camera takes a snapshot (with image token)
+- When the camera takes a snapshot

 ## Supported languages